 The Early Admission Program is intended to encourage highly motivated and academically and/or vocationally talented high school juniors or seniors to advance in their schooling by supplementing their regular high school work with selected college courses.
-Interested applicants must comply with the regular admissions application procedure including application deadlines.
+Interested applicants must comply with the regular admissions application procedure including application deadlines and completion of the Early Admit Application.
 After consultation with their high school counselor and the College Admissions staff, qualified candidates may be admitted on a part-time, nondegree status.
-Acceptance is valid for a particular semester only.
+Acceptance is valid for one semester only.
 Continuation in the Early Admission Program depends upon the maintenance of a 2.0 grade point average (GPA) and approval of the College in consultation with the high school counselor.